 Access and licensing

 The information that we collect and create is done so in accordance with our public task.
 Unless the information is excluded by the Re-use Regulations, all information held by the WRA is available for re-use.
-Examples of exclusions include where a third party holds the copyright for the information or where access is restricted under other legislation such as the Data Protection Act 2018, the General Data Protection Regulation, the Freedom of Information Act 2000 and the TCMA.
+Examples of exclusions include where a third party holds the copyright for the information or where access is restricted under other legislation such as the Data Protection Act 2018, the UK General Data Protection Regulation, the Freedom of Information Act 2000 and the TCMA.

 Details of information that we have already published for re-use can be found on this website.